Learn how puppy mills sell to unsuspecting customers and why dogs for adoption are the best choice for everyone.

 So why do we continue to manufacture dogs in mills when at the same time, so many dogs are being destroyed every day because they can’t find homes?
 The answer, of course, is profit.
 And those who typically make the largest profit are the retailers who buy puppies for sale at a low cost and then resell them after a high markup.

 Puppies for adoption vs. dogs for sale

-More than 4,100 healthy and adoptable dogs and cats are killed in animal shelters across the country each day.
+About 2,000 healthy and adoptable dogs and cats are killed in animal shelters across the country each day.
 A solution to this problem is also simple: Adopt rather than buy your next pet.

 Because puppy mill pets are raised in deplorable conditions with little human interaction, they run the risk of having significant behavioral issues that may not be apparent to the buyer until the new pet is brought home.
 In addition, puppies for sale from mills have a high chance of suffering from physical health issues due to malnourishment and poor or even no health care.

 Unlike pets for adoption, puppy mill pets are often sold online or shipped to pet stores, where unsuspecting buyers are not informed of the conditions under which they were bred.
 This can cause heartache and expense for those who purchased them with the mistaken belief that they were buying a healthy pet from the best possible source.
 So, this is not just an animal welfare issue.
 It’s a consumer protection issue, too.

 Pet store cover-up: Different names for puppy mills